A guide to help your group manage refugees’ expectations and communicate your role regarding accommodation

 - Prepare the family for what will happen after two years.
 Groups in areas where accommodation is simply not going to be sustainable after two years have shared that they have helped the family to visit other areas of the UK and to build up a plan where they are able to move on after the original tenancy.

 Can the family move if they want to?

-Of course, if the family wanted to move, if their tenancy agreement allowed this and if they were able to source alternative, affordable housing, they could do so.
-However, they would not necessarily receive the level of support that they receive from your Group and might need to register at new schools, GPs, Job Centre and ESOL classes in another location.
+If the family wanted to move, and if their tenancy agreement allowed this and if they were able to source alternative affordable housing, then they could do so.
+However, they would not necessarily receive the level of support that they receive from your group and might need to register at new schools, GPs, Job Centre and ESOL classes in another location.
 They may need to find the funds for a deposit in their new property.
 If the family you support want to move, do make sure you raise this with your Home Office Contact Officer.

 You can find further guidance on how to support families that are considering moving to a different area in the UK in our moving house article.